MathWebSearch/mws/README.md

 About
 -----
 The MathWebSearch system (MWS) is a content-based search engine for mathematical formulae.
-It indexes  OpenMath and  MathML formulae, using a technique derived from automated theorem proving: Substitution Tree Indexing.
-The software is licensed under the  GNU General Public License.
+It indexes MathML formulae, using a technique derived from automated theorem proving: Substitution Tree Indexing.
+The software is licensed under the GNU General Public License version 3.

 Content
 -------